scavassa/zabbix-openvpn-pfsense/README.md

 # zabbix-openvpn-pfsense

-Script for monitoring OpenVPN installed into pfSense using Zabbix It shows an OpenVPN user’s status, and its uplink and downlink traffic.
+Script for monitoring OpenVPN installed into pfSense using Zabbix.
+It shows an OpenVPN user’s status, and its uplink and downlink traffic.
-This was tested using pfSense 2.5.0 and Zabbix 3.2
+This was tested using pfSense 2.5.0 and Zabbix 3.2.

 ## Files